 Given expected exponential population growth and modified human activity in coming decades, the land-to-sea boundary is ground zero for the biggest forecasted environmental change-related societal impacts.
-Considering the immense significance of oceans and coastal regions for both local and global economies, the "How we adapt to change is an important dimension for understanding society."

-future of "Blue Economy" - an established framework for deriving wealth from the ocean on a sustainable basis - depends on robust policies and practices from the perspective of coastal resource management.
+Considering the immense significance of oceans and coastal regions for both local and global economies, the future of "Blue Economy" - an established framework for deriving wealth from the ocean on a sustainable basis - depends on robust policies and practices from the perspective of coastal resource management.
 This domain proposes basic research and dissemination goals as a rigorous strategy to address SDGs laid out in the Agenda 2030 "Plan of Action for People, Planet and Prosperity" (UN, Transforming our world: the 2030 Agenda for Sustainable Development, 2015), and particularly focusing on SDG14 (Life under water), UNDOS has started since 2021.